 Mr. Cook also has significant experience providing corporate advisory services on a variety of matters relating to Delaware law—e.g., advising directors (including special committees) and officers in connection with mergers and other strategic transactions; charters, bylaws, and stockholder rights plans; and dividends and distributions.

-Mr. Cook spoke on the “M&A and Advising the Board” panel at the 2015 Delaware Law Issues Update conference hosted by the Weinberg Center and the Society of Corporate Secretaries & Governance Professionals.
+Mr. Cook spoke on the Securities Litigation Panel at the May 31, 2017 Perrin Class Action Litigation Conference and at CII’s June 21, 2018 teleconference on Recent Developments in Delaware Case Law and Changes to the Delaware General Corporation Law.
+He also spoke on the “M&A and Advising the Board” panel at the 2015 Delaware Law Issues Update conference hosted by the Weinberg Center and the Society of Corporate Secretaries & Governance Professionals.
 Mr. Cook also spoke on a panel discussing litigation to enforce stockholders’ rights to inspect corporate books and records at the Practising Law Institute’s seminar “Delaware Law Developments 2015: What All Business Lawyers Need to Know.”
 Mr. Cook also authored Delaware Supreme Court Okays One-Way Fee-Shifting Bylaws, AAJ (Summer 2014), and co-authored The Delaware Supreme Court Weighs in on Fiduciary Duties to Creditors, Insights (June 2007), and Frequently Asked Questions, Answers and More Questions about the Business Strategy Immunity, PLI (2011).

 In 2015, Mr. Cook was selected to The National Trial Lawyers: Top 40 Under 40.
 Mr. Cook is a member of the Richard S. Rodney Inn of Court, the American Bar Association (Business Law Section), the Delaware State Bar Association, and the New York State Bar Association.